 How are e-cigarettes / electronic vapor products EVPs different from traditional cigarettes?

 Electronic cigarettes are sometimes called electronic nicotine delivery systems or e-cigarettes or electronic vapor products EVPs.
 They are available in different sizes and shapes, including pens, mods, and tanks.
-Use of an e-cigarette is called vaping since vapor is produced rather than smoke from smoking a cigarette.
+The use of an e-cigarette is called vaping since vapor is produced rather than smoke from smoking a cigarette.
 Whereas you would use a match to light up a regular cigarette, the battery-powered device heats the liquid in the cartridge into an aerosol that you inhale.
 E-cigarettes contain a battery, a heating device, and a cartridge to hold liquid.
 The liquid typically contains nicotine, flavorings, and other chemicals.

 If you are pregnant, are e-cigarettes safer than regular cigarettes?